John Tusa: Career

 In 1960, Tusa joined the BBC as a trainee.
 After presenting the BBC's 24 Hours and later Newsnight (from its inception in 1979), he became managing director of the BBC World Service from 1986 to 1993.
 Tusa was President of Wolfson College, Cambridge from January to October 1993.
 He was then a newsreader on BBC's One O'Clock News for two years during the mid-1990s.
-He anchored the BBC's coverage of the D-Day 50th anniversary celebrations in June 1995, and of the Hong Kong handover on 30 June 1997.
+He anchored the BBC's coverage of the D-Day, VE Day and VJ Day 50th anniversary celebrations in June 1994, May 1995 and August 1995, as well as the Hong Kong handover on 30 June 1997.

 From 1995 until 2007, he was managing director of the Barbican Arts Centre in the City of London.
 For several years, he was chairman of the board of the Wigmore Hall in London and was appointed chairman of the University of the Arts London in 2007.
 For many years, he sat on the governing Council of Imperial College London on which strength was then offered vice-chancellor positions at Reading and then York University, but decided against accepting them because of his lack of financial expertise.
 In 1987, he had been rejected for the position of Director-General of the BBC for the same reason.
 He was announced as having accepted the position of chairman with the Victoria and Albert Museum on 18 June 2007, but stepped down from the post a month later, recognising a conflict of interest with his position at the University of the Arts London.
 In 2013, it was announced that Tusa would be leaving his post at University of the Arts London from August that year, and that Sir John Sorrell would be the new chairman.
 From January 2009 to 2014, Tusa was chair of the Clore Leadership Programme.
 In February 2010 he became honorary chairman of theartsdesk.com.
 In 2014, he became co-chairman of the European Union Youth Orchestra.